Dr Mills & Dr Marshall Practice New Gorbals Health & Care Centre2 Sandiefield RoadGlasgow, G5 9ABTel: 0141 201 5111

 We also run a methadone substitution programme for patients with drug problems with approval from the Glasgow Drug Problem Service.

-Test results & Hospital Reports can be obtained by phoning 531 8250 between 2pm and 6pm.
+Test results & Hospital Reports can be obtained by phoning 201 5111 option 3 between 2pm and 6pm.

 Please note that we do have a strict policy regarding confidentiality and data protection.
 In this respect we will only give out results to the person they relate to unless that person has given prior permission for their release or if they are not capable of understanding them.